 Do you often wake up feeling tired?
 It turns out you are not alone.

 In a recent survey, about 61 per cent of Singaporeans shared that they often wake up feeling tired.
-And one in three Singaporeans suffers from moderate to severe sleep apnea, and one in 10 suffers from severe sleep apnea.
+And one in three Singaporeans suffers from moderate to severe sleep apnoea, and one in 10 suffers from severe sleep apnoea.

 You might be getting enough hours, but you might not be getting the most restful type of sleep.
 Poor sleep quality is mainly related to not breathing well during sleep.

-Various factors can cause poor sleep, including sleep disorders such as sleep apnea.
+Various factors can cause poor sleep, including sleep disorders such as sleep apnoea.

 Do you feel tired and sleepy throughout the day?
 Check if you have any of these symptoms: